Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any

-- See below how to tweak your settings in order to send emails while being connected to a VPN.
+- See below how to tweak your settings to send emails while connected to a VPN.

-- We gathered several options and also included top-level suggestions for alternative VPNs and email clients.
+- We gathered several options and included top-level suggestions for alternative VPNs and email clients.

-Is SMTP blocked by VPN on your Windows PC?
+Does VPN affect your email or block SMTP on your Windows PC?
 Are you having issues sending or receiving emails in your custom webmail while on VPN?

-Even though it might seem like a complicated problem, there are a few methods that are worth trying, as some users have confirmed them.
+Even though it might seem like a complicated problem, a few methods are worth trying, as some users have confirmed them.

-SMTP (Send Mail Transfer Protocol) is the protocol used for outgoing mail from a PC.
+SMTP (Send Mail Transfer Protocol) is used for outgoing mail from a PC.
 This protocol is generally used during Mail exchange.